 For layout and composition: Typography and design books (not calligraphy-specific) teach spatial relationships, visual hierarchy, and layout principles that make calligraphic work more professional.

 For business applications: Books on wedding calligraphy, envelope addressing, and commercial work teach the practical skills needed to monetize your calligraphy.
-See our calligraphy business guide for comprehensive business-building advice.
+See our calligraphy business guide for fuller business-building advice.

 For historical deep dives: Books on specific periods (medieval manuscripts, Renaissance italic, Victorian Spencerian) provide context that enriches your appreciation and understanding of why scripts evolved the way they did.